 - Event Categories:

-- automation, Capital Studies, Class, Class and Gender, Classes and Programs, Climate Change, Ecosocialism, Historical Decades, Intro to Marxism, Labor History, Marxist Method, Multi-session Classes, Pathogens and Capitalism, Planned Economy, Political Economy, Precarity Task Force, Science and Method, Science and Technology, Seminars and Talks
+- automation, Capital Studies, Class, Class and Gender, Classes/Events, Climate Change, Ecosocialism, Intro to Marxism, Labor History, Marxist Method, Multi-session Classes, Political Economy, Science and Method, Science and Technology, Seminars and Talks

 - Event Tags: